Medical Imaging - Types, Benefits, Uses and Importance

 Ultrasounds

 Ultrasound imaging uses high-frequency sound waves to produce images of internal organs and tissues.
 It is commonly used in prenatal care to monitor fetal development and diagnose conditions related to the abdomen, heart, and blood vessels.
-Ultrasounds are non-invasive, safe, and provide real-time imaging, making them a versatile diagnostic tool in various medical fields.
+Ultrasounds are non-invasive, safe, and provide real-time imaging, making the Ultrasound Machine a versatile diagnostic tool in various medical fields.
 They are also used to guide certain medical procedures, such as needle biopsies, enhancing precision and safety.

-Importance of Medical Imaging
+Importance of medical imaging

 Conclusion